gardenlinux/gardenlinux/docs/tutorials/cloud/first-boot-aws.md

 ## What You'll Build

 You'll deploy a Garden Linux instance on AWS EC2 with a basic networking setup (VPC, subnet, internet gateway, and security group), configure SSH access, and verify the installation.
-The tutorial uses the `gardener_prod` [flavor](../../explanation/flavors-and-features.md), which is optimized for production workloads.
+The tutorial uses the `aws-gardener_prod` [flavor](../../explanation/flavors-and-features.md), which is optimized for gardener production workloads on AWS.

 ## Steps